You’ve created a fantastic Facebook Live recording, and you’re eager to see what else you can do with it. We’ve got ideas to help!

-Facebook Live is a cool video streaming tool for marketers wanting to broadcast an interview, event, tutorial or just to say hi to fans on their Facebook page.
+Facebook Live is a cool video streaming tool for marketers wanting to broadcast an interview, an event, or a tutorial, or just to say hi to fans on their Facebook page.

 When your Facebook Live recording has finished, the first thing you will want to do is download the video from your page.
 This will enable you to replay it, analyze how it went, or save it for uploading elsewhere.

-TIP: If you’re making a lot of Facebook Live videos, you might want to check out Savefrom.net.
-This is a super easy site which allows you to download your Facebook Live videos instantly just by entering the video URL.
+If you’re making a lot of Facebook Live videos, you might want to check out Savefrom.net.
+This is a super-easy site that allows you to download your Facebook Live videos instantly just by entering the video URL.
 There is even a Google Chrome extension if you want to get really slick.

-TIP: When you upload a video to YouTube you have a native editing toolbox at your disposal.
-This means you can actually polish the video before you upload it.
-Trim it down, include annotations, add effects, create subtitles, add a logo, write a description and select tags to make it more searchable.
+When you upload a video to YouTube you have a native editing toolbox at your disposal.
+So, you can actually polish the video before you upload it.
+Trim it down, include annotations, add effects, create subtitles, add a logo, write a description, and select tags to make it more searchable.

-TIP: If you choose to promote your Live video, then it’s important to keep monitoring the comments.
+If you choose to promote your Live video, monitor the comments.
 Your fans will still be asking questions and shouldn’t feel like they’ve been left out in the cold.

 Getting the code to embed your Facebook Live videos into your blog or email is easy.
 Simply go to the video you want to embed, Click in the top right of the post and select Embed, then paste the code into your blog post or page.